ky0uk1/ky0uk1.github.io/_posts/2022-8-14-overthewire1.md

 ## Level 1 -> 2

-For this level we need to get the password stored in a file called "-" on the home directory.
+For this level we need to get the password stored in a file called `-` on the home directory.

-We can use the ls -l command from the previous level to see that indeed there is a file called "-" on the home folder.
+We can use the `ls -l` command from the previous level to see that indeed there is a file called `-` on the home folder.

 Unfortunately, the cat command like we did last level won't work, because the - will be interpreted as a parameter for another argument of the command, like in the ls command we use the *-*l to specify listing.